joaquinipar/NLP-Plagiarism/README.md

 # NLP-Plagiarism

-#### Natural Language Processing project to detect plagiarism.
+#### Natural Language Processing project to detect plagiarism in documents.
 It runs on python3 and needs several libraries in order to work.

 <p align="center">
 <img src="https://live.staticflickr.com/7423/11375917205_d3a610a9b3_c.jpg" width="400" height="268">